Genesis Motor

-Genesis (제네시스) is the luxury vehicle brand of the South Korean vehicle manufacturer Hyundai Motor Company.
+Genesis is the luxury vehicle brand of the South Korean multinational conglomerate Hyundai Motor Group.
 Initially envisioned along with plans for Hyundai's new luxury Genesis sedan in 2004, Genesis was announced as an independent brand on 4 November 2015.
 Its first model, the Genesis G90, was released in 2017.
 Genesis models are designed in Rüsselsheim, Namyang, and Irvine, and produced in Ulsan.
+Genesis describes its design philosophy as "Athletic Elegance".
+By October 2025, the brand had expanded into 20 major markets, and its Genesis Magma Program formed part of its expansion into high-performance vehicles and motorsport.

 Genesis was the first luxury division established by a South Korean automaker.
-The brand entered the United States in 2017 and Europe in 2021.
-In August 2023, the brand surpassed 1 million units in cumulative sales.
-In December 2024, the Genesis Magma Racing Team was founded, and at the same time, the brand's first hypercar, the GMR-001, was unveiled.
+The brand entered the United States in 2017 and Europe (including the United Kingdom) in 2021.
+In November 2025, Genesis surpassed 1.5 million units in cumulative global sales, reaching 1,510,368 units within a decade of its launch.
+In December 2024, the Genesis Magma Racing Team was founded, with the GMR-001 LMDh car competing in the FIA World Endurance Championship from 2026.

 History

 Conception and under Hyundai

 Hyundai conceived "Concept Genesis" in 2003 and introduced its first model in 2007 as a "progressive interpretation of the modern rear-wheel drive sports sedan".
 The body design took three years and the total cost of the program was $500 million over a development period of 23 months.
-Reliability testing ran for 800,000 miles.
+Reliability testing ran for 800000 mi.
 There was internal debate whether to sell the Genesis as a Hyundai, or to launch a new brand for it, either as a separate retail chain, or through Hyundai dealerships.
 Hyundai introduced the Genesis as a Hyundai model in 2008 at the North American International Auto Show.